Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: The Learning from Interventional Data Problem

-\textbf{Experimental verification:} To experimentally verify the theoretical results, we simulate the causal model by setting $\wA = \wB = \wAB = 1$.
+\textbf{To experimentally verify the theoretical results}, we construct the causal model with $\wA = \wB = \wAB = 1$.
 The random variables $\rvA$, $\rvB$, $\rvUA$, and $\rvUB$ are sampled from independent normal distributions with zero mean and unit variance.
 We generate $N=50000$ data points for training with $\beta = 0.5$.
 The classifiers use 2-dimensional features learned by linear feature extractors to predict $\rvA$ and $\rvB$.
-The experiment is repeated with 50 seeds.
-In \cref{eq:statistical-risk}, the statistical risk was shown to be composed of $E^{(1)}_\rvA$ and $E^{(2)}_\rvA$, plotted in \cref{fig:theory-expts-e1,fig:theory-expts-e2} respectively.
-An ideal robust model will achieve $E^{(2)}_\rvA = 0$.
+The experiment is repeated with 50 seeds. $E^{(1)}_\rvA$ and $E^{(2)}_\rvA$, the components of the statistical risk in \cref{eq:statistical-risk}, are plotted in \cref{fig:theory-expts-e1,fig:theory-expts-e2}, respectively.
+As a reminder, a robust model will achieve $E^{(2)}_\rvA = 0$.
 As expected, both models have similar $E^{(1)}_\rvA$.
-However, linear independence models minimize $E^{(2)}_\rvA$, resulting in a lower total error $E_\rvA$ shown in \cref{fig:theory-expts-total}.
+However, linear independence models achieve lower $E^{(2)}_\rvA$~($E^{(2)}_\rvA \approx 0$, similar to a robust model) than ERM models, and thus obtain a lower total error $E_\rvA$~(\cref{fig:theory-expts-total}).